mbbu/hpc-modules/installation_notes/fire-1.1a.md

 ## FIRE

-A universal framework for regulatory element discovery across all genomes and data-types.
+FIRE is a universal framework for regulatory element discovery across all genomes and data-types.

 ## Basic Information

-Installed: March, 2019
+Installed: March 2019
 Updated: NA
 Link: https://tavazoielab.c2b2.columbia.edu/FIRE/

 ## Usage

 You can check the available versions using:
 `module avail fire`